It was at this moment that I felt confident towards the general population and the real validity of NFT’s, or Non-Fungible Tokens.

 It was my knowledge, and ignorance, that created a hurdle for me to understand true ownership.
 Not for him.
-There is no need to, regardless of digitizing asset ownership, understands and applied human psychology to the application…and wanted in.
+There is no need to, regardless of digitizing asset ownership, understands and he applied human psychology to the application…and wanted in.

 Blockchain Gaming Platform

 The Pavillion Hub is a marketplace for gaming entertainment.
 Created by GOATi, Pavillion is a way to connect video game publishers with blockchain platforms.

 Designed and built by game developers for game developers.
 GOATi is a development team with over 50 years combined games experience across major intellectual properties of the likes of ‘Star Wars’, ‘Transformers’, ‘Test Drive’, ‘Far Cry’, ‘Darksiders 2’, ‘LA Noire’ & ‘The Darkness II’, to name a few.

 Phanstasma is a blockchain for next-generation content distribution that is fast, secure and decentralized.
 The governance token is SOUL and the energy token is KCAL, which allows interoperability with other blockchains while maintaining a decentralized governance system.

 While Pavillion has some fascinating technology with its integrations to the crypto world, the real benefits were thought of first during its creation, accessibility.

 Pavillion is easy to use, integrated into Steam, built for eSports, mints NFTs instantly and is a full marketplace, and is fully accessible with over 25 fiat currencies and 34 cryptocurrencies.